A beginners guide of how to care for Succulents.

-I did it!
-I finally graduated from faux succulents to real succulents after some encouragement from my instagram and facebook friends.
-I am by no means an expert, I mean I just recently jumped in, but I did do some research so I wanted to share with you what I have learned about how to care for succulents.
+I love learning new things but I don’t do it often enough.
+But I finally learned a little about succulents and graduated from faux succulents to real succulents after some encouragement from my instagram and facebook friends.
+I am by no means an expert, I mean I just recently jumped in, but I did some research and I wanted to share with you what I have learned about how to care for succulents.
 And I have to say I am already in love with these awesome plants.

 I picked up a variety of succulents that appealed to me.
 There are so many to choose from and they’re all so unique.